Hierarchical Units of Greater Sage-Grouse Populations Informing Wildlife Management

 Partners

-California Department of Fish and Wildlife, Colorado Parks and Wildlife, Idaho Department of Fish and Game, Montana Fish, Wildlife & Parks, Nevada Department of Wildlife, North Dakota Game and Fish Department, Oregon Department of Fish and Wildlife, South Dakota Department of Game, Fish and Parks, Utah Division of Wildlife Resources, Wyoming Game and Fish Department, Washington Department of Fish and Wildlife, Bureau of Land Management, US Fish and Wildlife Service, US Forest Service, and Colorado State University.
+State Wildlife Agencies (California Department of Fish and Wildlife; Colorado Parks and Wildlife; Idaho Department of Fish and Game; Montana Fish, Wildlife & Parks; Nevada Department of Wildlife; North Dakota Game and Fish Department; Oregon Department of Fish and Wildlife; South Dakota Department of Game, Fish and Parks; Utah Division of Wildlife Resources; Wyoming Game and Fish Department; Washington Department of Fish and Wildlife), Colorado State University, BLM, US Fish and Wildlife Service, US Forest Service, researchers who provided field data to evaluate results.

-Wildlife management boundaries frequently lack biological context, such as information on habitat resource availability and wildlife movements.
-To address this, we developed multiple levels of biologically relevant and hierarchically nested greater sage-grouse (Centrocercus urophasianus) population units that could facilitate management and conservation of populations and habitats.
+Wildlife management boundaries often lack biological context, including information on habitat resource availability and wildlife movements.
+To address this, we developed multiple levels of biologically relevant and hierarchically nested greater sage-grouse (Centrocercus urophasianus) population units to facilitate the management and conservation of populations and habitats.

 Background